kyma-incubator/compass/docs/architecture/app-management.md

 }
 ```

-Thanks to that,  Integration System can easily fetch all dependant Applications by querying by label.
+Thanks to that,  Integration System can easily fetch all dependant Applications by querying them by label.
 Then, Integration System is responsible for updating Application details, like registering API and events.

 ## Integration System supporting many Application types